 If you have resources you would like to donate to the Archive, they would love to hear from you.
 The donated items are always of great interest to people and can help to preserve the culture, history and heritage of Anglesey Island.

-Opening Hours can be found by going to their Archives Service Opening Hours page.
+Opening Hours can be found by going to the appropriate section of their Home Page.

 A booking system is in place for access to the Search Room.
 A booking may be made by e-mail, telephone or letter and can also be made in person.
 It is advisable to mention any special requirements at the time of booking.